 This record only lists contact between an individual and the Portland Police Bureau for which a police report was created.

-- If an individual lives more than 25 miles from Portland, or is physically unable to present themselves to the Portland Police Bureau, they may make their request online at the Portland Public Records Request Center or by mail using the Uniform Public Records Request Form.
-A copy of their valid picture identification must be included with the request (hardcopy, digital PDF, or digital photo).
+- Please submit your request online at the Portland Public Records Request Center or by mail using the Uniform Public Records Request Form.
+A copy of your valid picture identification must be included with the request (hardcopy, digital PDF, or digital photo).
 The record will be provided either through the Portland Public Records Request Center, by email, or mailed to the requestor.

 - Third party requests for a name record must be submitted through the Portland Public Records Request Center or by mail using the Uniform Public Records Request Form.
 Requests must include name and date of birth.